snok/drf-openapi-tester/docs/implementation.rst

 If you want to implement response validation for all outgoing API responses, you can use the ``ResponseValidationMiddleware``.

 The middleware validates all outgoing responses with the ``application/json`` content-type.
 Any errors/inconsistencies are then logged using a settings-specified log-level.
+This makes it easy to find and correct errors without having to write a single test.

+We've also added a caching layer to prevent the validation from slowing down response times too much.
+Essentially, a response will only be validated once, and only when a response from the same endpoint has an attribute with a different type will it validate the same response again.
+In other words, if the response contains a key ``name`` which has a ``string`` value, the response will only be validated again if the value changes from a ``string`` to an ``integer``, ``NoneType``, ``boolean`` or some other type.

 Implementing the middleware
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~